 Avianca LifeMiles

-Imagine we want to fly from Frankfurt (FRA) to San Francisco (SFO) in Lufthansa first class.
-LifeMiles has the lowest mileage requirement out of these 3 programs, and its cash requirement is fairly average.
+LifeMiles has the lowest mileage requirement out of these the programs we consider the top three.
+Plus, its cash requirement is fairly average.

 Air Canada Aeroplan